Anna Mowbray: COVID-19 response

 Mowbray relocated from Hong Kong to Coatesville north of Auckland in late January 2020 as schools had shut in Hong Kong due to the COVID-19 pandemic.
 Having experienced the rapid progression of the pandemic in China and Hong Kong, she publicly spoke out on 13 March 2020 and urged the New Zealand government to close the borders to all but returning residents.
 At the end of March, Mowbray foresaw that there would be a world shortage of personal protective equipment (PPE) and pulled together a team of Zuru staff based in New Zealand and China to procure product.
 She worked closely with Rob Fyfe, who was appointed by the New Zealand government to undertake business liaison.
 Several cargo planes chartered by Zuru from Air New Zealand arrived in New Zealand from early April.

 Zeil

-In 2023, Mowbray launched Zeil (stylised as ZEIL), a New Zealand–based job marketplace for employers and jobseekers with an app interface that mimics social media platforms.
+In 2023, Mowbray launched Zeil (stylised as ZEIL), a New Zealand–based AI job marketplace for employers and jobseekers with an app interface that mimics social media platforms.